untoldwind/KontrolSystem2/README.md

 * The unit tests are currently not working on windows with a standard Visual Studio setup as `msbuild` uses some incompatible system libraries.
 They should run fine in a mono-setup
   * It probably requires migration to a different testing framework to fix this
+* The calculated maneuver nodes are slightly of from the expected result
+  * This requires some careful examination of all the numbers
+  * ... most likely the current way of adding maneuvering nodes is not how it is supposed to be done

+## Missing parts aka. "soon"(tm)

+* Lots of documentation
+* Ability to control time warp
+* Better support of vessel steering, throttle etc.